 We at Areaworks are very proud of the variety of professions and fields our members work in.
-Our Manor House space is not only surrounded by creative community but is also filled with quite a few members who do creative work.
-One such member is Charlie Marbles.
+One of our members is Charlie Marbles.
 Not only a film editor he also writes scripts and directs his own films.
 Charlie got into editing in the ’80s through his obsession with hip hop culture.
 He tells us that along with b-boying (breakdancing) he used to do “pause button” mixes on his double tape deck using stuff he’d record from the radio or from around the house or his favourite tunes.
 Here’s Charlie to tell you more about himself and his business.

 What are you working on now?